mrGoonies/10-python-apps/README.md

 1. Enumerate:
     - It is a built-in function that allows you to iterate over a sequence (such as a list, tuple, or string) and obtain both the element and its index on each iteration.
 This eliminates the need to maintain a separate accountant.

+2. Import features from other files correctly:
+  - Use the word *import file_name* and access the functions of that file using the dot notation.
+This facilitates understanding and explicitness when reading and understanding code.

 ## Requirements